 What is the role of your content marketing manager?

 Unfortunately, we find that many content marketing managers do very little managing.
 Instead, they simply write everything.
 They are the lone voice of the brand, and hence, no one else is given the opportunity to contribute.

 This is not a sustainable approach to content creation, as it leaves huge voids in content distribution, promotion, and strategy (all key roles of a true content marketing manager).
 Yes, they should be a key contributor and writer — even the lead writer in some cases.
 Still, to use a newsroom analogy, they should be the managing editor overseeing a content operation with lots of people and moving parts.

 If the latter describes your content marketing manager, then you have an opportunity to get more people on board (either full-time or freelance).
-Your team could consist of a content marketing manager who sets the tone, strategy, and calendar but which is executed by dozens of regular contributors.
+Your team could consist of a content marketing manager who sets the tone, strategy, and calendar but is executed by dozens of regular contributors.
 (Note: to see this approach in real life, check out the content operation over at OpenView Ventures).